haneenmohmed/Brainwave-AI/README.md

 🤸 Quick Start
 -------------------
 Follow these steps to set up the project locally.

-Ensure you have the following installed on your machine:
+Ensure you have the following installed on your machine
 ------------------------------------------------------------
+Git
+Node.js
+npm (Node Package Manager)

 Clone the repository and navigate to the project directory:

 ```